 Laddy Stehlik was not a very complicated man.
 Everyone who has spoken to us these last few days described him as a good man, a true gentleman, always smiling.
 But there is more than that.
 He was a guy who joined a church in Yorkville because they had a basketball court that was lit at night, but found religion at a small rural Catholic church in Ottsville, PA.
-He was an Army Sergeant (and a Drill Instructor) during the Korean War (serving stateside at Fort Jackson, SC), after which our mom agreed that he just might be marryable.
+He was an Army Sergeant (and a Drill Instructor) during the Korean War (serving stateside at Fort Jackson, SC), after which our then future mom agreed that he just might be marryable.
 He was good with numbers, and had the most erect posture and purposeful walk of anyone I have ever met.
 He was a really good bowler and a man who taught me to appreciate Jack Daniel's.

 He worked three jobs (accountant at G. Schirmer, a music publisher; helping at the print plant on weekends; pump jockey at a gas station) when we were growing up — for the longest time, I thought he didn't like Paul and me!
 It wasn't until much later when we realized that's how he made ends meet for his young family.
 He was a hard worker, but a lousy baseball coach.
 To this day, I have no idea what, "You swing like a rusty gate", means.
 And both Paul and I lived in fear of the words, "Wait until your father gets home." (although I figured I was safe since the running joke was that I looked like the milkman).
 As befit his DI background, he yelled at us when we were growing up, and family "conversations" were often contentious, but he taught us what he thought was important and, having done so, trusted us to do the rest.